Quartz/bad-data-guide/README.md

 Crime statistics are often manipulated for political purposes by comparing to a year when crime was very high.
 This can expressed either as a change (down `60%` since 2004) or via an index (`40`, where 2004 = 100).
 In either of these cases, 2004 may or may not be an appropriate year for comparison.
 It could have been an unusually high crime year.

 This also happens when comparing places.
-If I want to make one country look bad, I simply express the data about it relative to whichever country which is doing the best.
+If I want to make one country look bad, I simply express the data about it relative to whichever country is doing the best.

 This problem tends to crop up in subjects where people have a strong confirmation bias. ("Just as I thought, crime is up!")
 Whenever possible try comparing rates from several different starting points to see how the numbers shift.
 And whatever you do, *don't use this technique yourself* to make a point you think is important.
 That's inexcusable.